gabriel-farache/parodos-operator/README.md

 Operator bundle prepared and tested successfuly!
 You can now copy 0.0.3 folder into operators/parodos-operator of your fork of https://github.com/k8s-operatorhub/community-operators
 ```

+You can now copy the generated folder into operators/parodos-operator of your fork of https://github.com/k8s-operatorhub/community-operators

 #### Step by step

 ##### Static tests